-The PS/2 code was originally from Playground Arduino but the interface to the PC was changed from RS232 serial to USB using the PJRC Mouse functions.
-I've been using this code for some time on my Raspberry Pi Sony Vaio laptop.
-I found that the PS/2 clock edge from the touchpad can be missed if the Teensy is interrupted by I2C or USB traffic.
-A missed clock will cause the "while loop" that is waiting for the clock edge to hang so I added a watchdog timer to break out of the loop.
+The PS/2 code was written using the PJRC USB Mouse functions.
+I've found that the PS/2 clock edge from the touchpad can be missed if the Teensy is interrupted by I2C or USB traffic.
+A missed clock will cause the "while loop" that is waiting for the edge to hang so I there are watchdog timers to break out of every while loop.